Can Anxiety Cause Slurred Speech?

 Infections

-• Infections such as encephalitis or meningitis can inflame the brain and surrounding tissues, impacting speech, which can sometimes present alongside physical symptoms of anxiety.
+• Infections such as encephalitis or meningitis can inflame the brain and surrounding tissues, impacting speech.

 • These infections require immediate medical attention to prevent severe complications, including potential impacts on motor speech functions.